isaac-mason/recast-navigation-js/packages/recast-navigation-playcanvas/README.md

 ### Generating a NavMesh

-This package provides convenience functions for generating nav meshes from playcanvas MeshInstance objects.
+This package provides convenience functions for generating nav meshes from PlayCanvas MeshInstance objects.

 ```ts
 import { init } from 'recast-navigation';